Inter-American Development Bank

 Editor: Daniel Peciña-Lopez

-Daniel Peciña-Lopez is a specialist in international affairs, development and communication.
+Daniel Peciña-Lopez is a specialist in international affairs, external relations and communication.
 He has more than 10 years of professional experience in diplomatic delegations, and international organizations in cities such as Washington DC, New York, Chicago, Madrid, Mexico City and Hong Kong, among others.
 Daniel is Master of International Affairs from Columbia University, Master of Science from the University of Oxford Brookes and Licenciado from Universidad Complutense de Madrid.
 In 2010 Daniel received the First National Award for Excellence in Academic Performance, from the Ministry of Education (Government of Spain) for being the university level student with the highest average GPA score in the country.
-He currently works as an external relations/communication consultant at the Inter-American Development Bank.

 Reader Interactions